 Substitutions you can make to this recipe:

-- you can substitute the almond butter with peanut butter, cashew butter, sunflower seed butter or tahini
+- You can replace the almond butter with peanut butter, cashew butter, sunflower seed butter or tahini.

-- you can substitute the dates with raisins, prunes or dried apricots
+- You can replace the dates with raisins, prunes or dried apricots.

-- you can omit the cocoa powder or substitute with matcha powder (but make sure to use much less matcha as it’s much stronger!).
+- You can omit the cocoa powder or replace with matcha powder (but make sure to use much less matcha as it’s much stronger!).

 More vegan no-bake treats: